Freelancers Deserve a Mental Health Day Off

 People work overtime for many reasons, including ambition, pride in their work, pressure from their company, and the drive to maintain a particular lifestyle.
 However, if you let overworking go on long enough, a sneaky thing called apathy can start to creep in.

-Signs of apathy include putting off work, letting things slide, missing deadlines and quickly scrambling through projects in order to catch up.
+Signs of apathy include putting off work, letting things slide, missing deadlines, and quickly scrambling through projects in order to catch up.
 At this juncture, you’re no longer invested in your freelance work.
 It's time for a break.

 "Being aware of your mental state and proactively nurturing it will help keep you well and productive."